The Graph Cut Kernel for Ranked Data: Discussion

 \section{Discussion}

-The submodular kernel is a theoretically founded kernel that builds on top of the efficient machinery of submodular functions optimizations.
+The graph cut kernel is a theoretically founded kernel that builds on top of the efficient machinery of submodular optimization.
 Thanks to this efficiency, we have shown a drastic reduction in the computational cost compared to previous kernel-based methods for ranked data.
 Additionally, it inherits all the theoretical properties of the linear kernel since it is built on top of it.

-Contrary to the \sota kernels for ranked data, the submodular kernel requires an additional choice of an application-specific submodular function.
-Such a choice can provide additional flexibility as practitioners can choose the specific submodular function that fits best their application, but it can also provide additional challenges for people with lack of knowledge of submodular functions.
-Finally, the submodular kernel does not exploit the kernel trick as this is left for future work.
+Permutohedrons are discrete objects best suitable for encoding ranked data.
+However, they have exponentially many vertices where each vertex corresponds to a permutation.
+This property makes the computation of the feature representation complex.
+In our approach, we use the graph cut function that shows a principled way to represent the permutohedron through its base polytope.
+These functions are designed using additional application-specific information.
+This provides us with a principled approach to traverse through the base polytope to provide an efficient feature representation.
+We have shown this empirically through several experiments.

+Graph cuts are submodular functions and it is only this property that we have used to design the kernels.
+We believe general submodular functions specific to an application (e.g. entropy, mutual information etc.) may be used to design such kernels.
+This does not require any changes from our approach apart from designing submodular functions and using application-specific data.